yistLin/prove-it/_posts/README.md

 ~~~

 In the following part, I will ignore the YAML, focusing on text formatting using Markdown.
-And I'll exlain how things work in code blocks.
+And I'll explain how things work in code blocks.
 The result would be put right after the code blocks.

 ### Emphasis